-When individuals engage in Exposure Therapy, they will work with their therapist to confront objects, activities or situations that they have been avoiding and will learn ways to tolerate the fear, anxiety and distress.
+When individuals engage in Exposure Therapy, they will work with their therapist to confront objects, activities or situations that they have been avoiding.
+Through therapy, they will learn ways to tolerate the fear, anxiety and distress.
 This can be done through live behavioural exposures as well as imaginary exposures.

 Behavioural experiments can also be thought of as a type of exposure therapy.
-This therapeutic approach allows individuals to make predictions about situations they have been avoiding or fear.
+This therapeutic approach allows individuals to make predictions about situations they have been avoiding or are fearful of.
 Individuals will then plan and carry out these experiments in order to test out their predictions.
 The outcomes of these experiments are discussed within the context of therapy and allow individuals to gain important insight.
 All information is important and useful as we learn more about how real life situations turn out together.

 Exposure Therapy is used within the context of many different anxiety disorders.
 Individuals with social anxiety, generalized anxiety, phobias and panic disorder all benefit greatly from this powerful behavioural strategy.
 Within the context of carrying out exposure work, individuals learn that they can handle things that they never thought they could.
 Individuals with perfectionistic tendencies also benefit from exposure work.

-At FTPS, we use Exposure Therapy and ERP for our clients presenting with OCD, OCD-Related Disorders, and Anxiety Disorders.
+At FTPS, we use Exposure Therapy and Exposure and Response Prevention therapy for our clients presenting with OCD, OCD-Related Disorders, and Anxiety Disorders.
 Even therapy for depression has elements of exposure work as we gradually approach activities that we have been avoiding due to low mood and motivation.
 Overall, Exposure Therapy is powerful and is considered to be transdiagnostic.
 This means that individuals with all different types of presenting issues have been shown to have great benefits when this approach is used in therapy.
 Exposure therapy can be conducted through online therapy and often allows for you to receiving coaching to approach triggers within your own home environment.